schunlee/ninja-website-main/posts/post-1.md

 ---
-title: My First Post
+title: Jiraiya's birthday!!
-date: 2022-02-22T22:22:22
+date: 2024-11-11
-banner_url: /ads-6.png
+banner_url: /blogs-1-p.jpg
+abstract: The great story of Jiraiya!
+Happy birthday to Jiraiya from "Naruto"
 ---

-# Pixel Shippuden: A Retro Ninja Adventure
+# The great story of Jiraiya!
+Happy birthday to Jiraiya from "Naruto"
 ## Pixel Shippuden is a unique tribute to both the beloved Naruto universe and classic retro gaming.
 With pixelated aesthetics, fast-paced action, and iconic characters, it merges the nostalgia of old-school games with the excitement of ninja combat.